 Common questions for gas water heaters with battery ignition

-- Only cold water comes out of the water heater.
+- No water is coming out of my water heater

 - I hear the water heater ticking but…